Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Feature importance analysis

-To eliminate the interference caused by network capacity, we choose an MLP network with sufficient network parameters to test whether the four types of flowing data we adopt have different order of feature importance in the reconstruction task.
-PFI results are shown in figure~\ref{fig:PFI_results}.
+To eliminate the interference caused by network capacity, we choose networks with sufficient parameters to test whether the four types of flowing data we adopt have different order of feature importance in the reconstruction task.
+To facilitate the comparison of relative feature importance both within and across heterogeneous datasets, the raw PFI scores were normalized by the sum of seven feature importance scores.
+As shown in figure~\ref{fig:PFI_results_norm}, the bar plots display the normalized mean PFI values, with error bars representing the standard deviation computed from $20$ repeated permutation trials, indicating the stability of the importance estimates.
 Features with higher importance scores are considered more informative.
 The four flow regimes exhibit distinct importance profiles, indicating that different subsets of features govern the reconstruction.
-For example, free‐shear turbulence relies primarily on $q_1$, $q_2$, $q_3$ and $q_5$, whereas separated flows depend more strongly on $q_2$, $q_3$, $q_5$, and $q_6$.
+A more detailed inspection of the dominant feature combinations reveals that each canonical flow type admits a distinct low-dimensional physical representation in the SA-generated solution space.
+In the following, the four baseline flow categories are discussed separately.
+For the wake flows, the reconstruction is mainly governed by $q_2$, $q_1$ and $q_3$, indicating that the flow is encoded by shear–rotation dynamics and their interaction with the pressure gradient, consistent with a free shear-layer structure.
+For the channel flow, the dominant features are $q_5$, $q_4$ and $q_7$, corresponding to eddy viscosity, wall distance, and shear anisotropy.
+This indicates that the flow is fully characterized by wall-bounded turbulence scaling, with negligible influence from rotational or pressure-driven effects.
+For the periodic hill flow, the importance is distributed across $q_5$, $q_2$, $q_3$ and $q_7$, reflecting the coupled roles of turbulent transport, shear-layer instability, pressure gradient, and recirculation.
+This confirms that separated flows require a multi-physics representation.
+For the square duct flow, the dominant features remain $q_5$, $q_4$ and $q_7$, indicating a wall-driven anisotropic shear system.
+The weak contribution of $q_2$ and $q_3$ suggests that secondary-flow-related rotational and pressure effects are not explicitly represented in the SA solution.
 These class‐dependent importance patterns lead to substantially different parameter distributions when training the modular experts of the router network.
 This explains why the approach of using reconstruction errors as the identification basis can effectively distinguish different flow types of data, and still maintain a high accuracy rate after modular expansion.